kbrsh/blog/src/posts/trapped.md

 Life traps all of us into repetitive routines, forcing us to constantly be in the same situation with the same people.

-As younger children, people tell us that we are unique and encourage us to chase big dreams to make the world a better place.
+As younger children, people tell us that we are unique and encourage us to chase our dreams to make the world a better place.

 In our teen years, we are stuck in the constant loop of going to school with the same classes and people.
 We continually try and fail to find the time to do something meaningful.
 Even though we are capable of making sophisticated ideas that can potentially have a significant impact on the world around us, we tone down our dreams to make them seem more achievable.
 We create ambitious ideas, but when we try to spread them they are dismissed because of our age.
 A few popular bad examples have successfully failed us all by painting a stereotypical image in the mind of everyone else.